Non-linear in-plane spin current in spin-orbit coupled 2D hole gases: Heavy hole gas with Rashba and Dresselhaus spin-orbit coupling

 \subsection{Spin Berry curvature polarizability and in-plane second-order spin conductivity}

-Since the first-order spin conductivity is non-zero only when the spins are polarized out-of-plane, the first non-zero contribution from the in-plane spin current comes at the second-order.
+Since the first-order spin current is polarized out-of-plane, the first non-zero contribution from the in-plane spin current comes at the second-order.
 The in-plane components of the SBCP tensor are calculated according to Eq. (\ref{sbcp2}).
-The electric field in the $x$ direction fixes the last two indices of the SBCP tensor at '$x$'.
+The electric field in the $x$ direction fixes the last two indices of the SBCP tensor at `$x$'.
 These indices may be dropped for a simpler notation.
-Thus, we have four components with the spin being oriented either along the $x$ or $y$ direction.
+Thus, we have four components ($\Pi^{x}_{x},\Pi^{x}_{y},\Pi^{y}_{x},\Pi^{y}_{y}$) with the spin being oriented either along the $x$ or $y$ direction.